viamrobotics/docs/docs/operate/get-started/other-hardware/manage-modules.md

 ### Update an existing module using a GitHub action

 To update an existing module in the [Viam Registry](https://app.viam.com/registry) using continuous integration (CI), you can use one of two GitHub actions.
-You can only use these GitHub actions if you have already created the module by running `viam module create` and `viam module update`.
+You can only use these GitHub actions if you have already created the module by running `viam module create` and `viam module upload` (or `viam module generate` and opting to register the module, and then `viam module upload`).
 For most use cases, we recommend the [`build-action` GitHub action](https://github.com/viamrobotics/build-action) which provides a simple cross-platform build setup for multiple platforms: x86, ARM Linux, and MacOS.
 However, if you already have your own CI with access to arm runners or only intend to build on `x86` or `mac`, you may also use the [`upload-module` GitHub action](https://github.com/viamrobotics/upload-module) instead which allows you to define the exact build steps.